Chart Color Schemes

 Homebush shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Homebush is notably high, with 55.8% of residents aged 15 years and over holding university qualifications.
-This compares to 30.4% nationally and 32.2% statewide in NSW.
-Bachelor degrees are the most common at 34.1%, followed by postgraduate qualifications at 19.6% and graduate diplomas at 2.1%.
-Vocational pathways account for 19.7% of qualifications, with advanced diplomas making up 11.4% and certificates 8.3%.
+Homebush's educational attainment is notably high, with 55.8% of residents aged 15 and above holding university qualifications.
+This surpasses the national average of 30.4% and the NSW average of 32.2%.
+Bachelor degrees are the most common at 34.1%, followed by postgraduate qualifications (19.6%) and graduate diplomas (2.1%).
+Vocational pathways account for 19.7% of qualifications among those aged 15 and above, with advanced diplomas making up 11.4% and certificates 8.3%.

-Educational participation is high, with 33.5% of residents currently enrolled in formal education.
+Educational participation is high in Homebush, with 33.5% of residents currently enrolled in formal education.
 This includes 10.6% in tertiary education, 7.3% in primary education, and 4.5% pursuing secondary education.
-Homebush's three schools have a combined enrollment of 1,790 students as of the latest data.
-The area has above-average socio-educational conditions, with an ICSEA score of 1077.
-Education provision is balanced, with two primary and one secondary school serving distinct age groups.
-However, local school capacity is limited at 7.7 places per 100 residents compared to the regional average of 15.9, indicating many families may travel for schooling.
+The three schools in Homebush have a combined enrollment of 1,790 students as of the latest data.
+The area demonstrates above-average socio-educational conditions with an ICSEA score of 1077.
+Education provision is balanced with two primary and one secondary school serving distinct age groups.
+However, local school capacity is limited at 7.7 places per 100 residents compared to the regional average of 15.9, leading many families to travel to nearby areas for schooling.

 Frequently Asked Questions - Education